 To fight antibiotic resistance, to better understand the mechanisms set up by bacteria, to prevent and to fight them, Smaltis offers its know-how and expertise in the assessment and analysis of resistance phenomena.

 Among its services, Smaltis proposes to study the evolution of bacterial resistance to antibiotics on the market.
 This epidemiological monitoring makes it possible to track the increase in the proportion of bacteria resistant to a given molecule and the associated resistance mechanisms.
 This analysis is based on the determination of the Minimum Inhibitory Concentration (MIC) of commonly used antibiotics on clinical strains, as well as on the analysis of mechanisms already described for strains presenting resistance.

 Smaltis is thus involved in various projects related to human health, in collaboration with the CNR – National Reference Center for Antibiotic Resistance of the CHRU Jean Minjoz.

 On the other hand, in the context of animal health, Smaltis carries out epidemiological surveillance on a collection of more than 5000 isolates and for 14 antibiotics.
 This project brings together the main players in the market.

 Management of antibiotic resistance risk

-The management of the risk of antibiotic resistance of an antibacterial compound under development requires the performance of different experiments providing essential and complementary information.
+The management of the risk of antibiotic resistance to an antibacterial compound under development requires the performance of different experiments providing essential and complementary information.
 The results of these studies make it possible to predict the frequency of appearance of resistant mutants after exposure to the antimicrobial agent and thus to anticipate future resistance that will emerge in clinical isolates.
 On the other hand, they allow to highlight the resistance mechanisms, known or not, that these isolates will use to adapt.